Lynne Owens: NCA and Deputy Commissioner

 On 26 November 2015 it was announced that Owens would be the next head of the National Crime Agency.
-She replaced outgoing Director-General and former Chief Constable of Warwickshire Police, Keith Bristow QPM, in January 2016.
+She replaced the outgoing Director-General and former Chief Constable of Warwickshire Police, Keith Bristow QPM, in January 2016.
 Upon taking up the appointment, she became the then most senior woman in British law enforcement.
 In September 2021 she announced that she would be retiring afrom that role on medical grounds.
 She was succeeded by Graeme Biggar on an interim basis.

 She did not apply to succeed Cressida Dick as Commissioner of the Metropolitan Police, but in August 2022 Mark Rowley announced Owens would return to the Metropolitan Police on 12 September that year, holding a six-month post as Interim Deputy Commissioner whilst a permanent holder of that post was recruited at the start of Rowley's own commissionership.
 Her confirmation as the permanent holder of that role was announced on 20 February 2023.
+She announced on 25 February 2025 that she would retire in May that year.